 - Classification with boosting.cv

-In this tutorial, we'll use iris dataset as the classification data.
-First, we'll split the dataset into the train and test parts.
+In this tutorial, we'll use the Iris dataset as a target classification data.
+We'll split it into the train and test parts.
 Here we'll use 10 percent of a dataset as a test data.

 Classification with boosting